UMCResearch/umc_streamlit_workshop/README.md

 Start by creating the python environment where all our dependencies will be installed.

+> ##### :whale2: Docker
+>
+> We provide a docker setup for those who do not have conda installed but may have docker installed.
+>
+> To run the workshop in a docker environment simply run the following command:
+> ```
+> docker compose up
+> ```
+> This will build the image and start a webserver at http://localhost:8501.
+If you run using docker, you can skip the rest of this section.

 We recommend that you install the dependencies in a conda environment, which you can create and activate using the following commands:

 ```